ietf-wg-acme/acme/draft-ietf-acme-acme.md

 scoping? ]]

 challenges (required, array):
-: The challenges that the client needs to fulfill in order to prove possession of the identifier (for pending authorizations).
+: The challenges that the client may to fulfill in order to prove possession of the identifier (for pending authorizations).
 For final authorizations, the challenges that were used.
 Each array entry is a dictionary with parameters required to validate the challenge, as specified in
 {{identifier-validation-challenges}}.

-combinations (optional, array of arrays of integers):
-: A collection of sets of
-challenges, each of which would be sufficient to prove possession of the identifier.
-Clients complete a set of challenges that covers at least one set in this array.
-Challenges are identified by their indices in the challenges array.
-If no "combinations" element is included in an authorization object, the client completes all challenges.
+A client should attempt to fulfill at most one of these challenges, and a server should consider any one of the challenges sufficient to make the authorization valid.

 The only type of identifier defined by this specification is a fully-qualified domain name (type: "dns").
 The value of the identifier MUST be the ASCII